atrapashka/RACE/README.md

   How it looks
 </h1>

-I'll use screencasts for a little presentation of my project:
+I'll use screencasts for a little presentation of my project, so it may loading a bit long:
 - Start Screen with Choosing Car and Game Screen:
   <div>
     <img src="https://github.com/atrapashka/HelpRepo/blob/main/IMG_0891.gif" width="150">